Red River College Polytechnic: Athletics

-The men's and women's volleyball, basketball and soccer teams compete in the Manitoba Colleges Athletic Conference (MCAC).
+The men's and women's volleyball, basketball and soccer teams competed in the Manitoba Colleges Athletic Conference (MCAC).

-The school announced January 13, 2022 that it would be eliminating the Rebels athletic program.
+The school announced January 13, 2022, that it would be eliminating the Rebels athletic program.
+The varsity sports teams at RRC Polytech competed for over 50 years prior to being cut.

 Newspaper

 The official newspaper of RRC Polytech is "The Projector", which is published by the RRC Polytech Students’ Association every second Monday.
 The Projector has been the official RRC Polytech student newspaper since 1967.

 Restaurants

 Until December 2012, Red River College students operated "Prairie Lights", a fine dining restaurant at the Notre Dame Campus.
 The restaurant featured full service lunch and dinner menus from September to November and March to May.
 The evening program featured flambé service and was licensed for alcohol service.
 The restaurant provided practical experience to the students of the Culinary Arts and Hospitality Management programs, and also functioned as a catering room for the Food Services Department for private functions.
 The restaurant was open to the public.
 In December 2012, the restaurant closed, with plans to move the program to Jane's, a fine dining restaurant at the Paterson GlobalFoods Institute.

 The restaurants in the Paterson GlobalFoods Institute opened to the public in early 2013.
 The Culinary Exchange café opened on 15 January 2013, and Jane's opened 21 February 2013.